 Both Mitsubishi and Daikin require online warranty registration within 60 days of install for the full 12-year coverage to apply.
 Roughly one in three systems we are called to service has missed registration.
 The remedy is the same: file the registration the day the install closes, save the certificate as a PDF, hand the building owner a copy.
 Skip this and the 12-year warranty silently downgrades to the manufacturer's base 5-year.

-Most NYC HVAC contractors are authorized on one brand and quietly recommend it whether or not it fits the building.
-Vinco is factory-authorized on both, which means we lose nothing by telling you the truth on which platform fits your scope.
+Most NYC HVAC contractors install one brand and quietly recommend it whether or not it fits the building.
+Vinco installs both Mitsubishi and Daikin, which means we lose nothing by telling you the truth on which platform fits your scope.
 The recommendation comes out of the building survey, the Manual J load calc, the controls strategy, and what the building engineer already knows how to maintain.

-VRV factory training, parts access, and the extended manufacturer warranty path.
-We can pull warranty parts overnight on most VRV4 and VRV5 platforms, which matters when a high-rise condenser is down and the building is full of tenants.
+Direct factory training and parts access on Mitsubishi M-Series, City Multi, Daikin VRV4 and VRV5.
+We can pull warranty parts overnight on most platforms, which matters when a high-rise condenser is down and the building is full of tenants.

 We start with the building, the existing infrastructure (electrical risers, refrigerant pathways, freight elevator, roof load), the controls strategy, and the load calc.
 Only then do we recommend Mitsubishi, Daikin, or a hybrid.
 About one in four projects we win, the answer is the brand the customer did not walk in expecting.